 - Feasibility Study and Environmental Impact Statement (EIS).
-A Draft EIS has been produced and integrated with a Draft Feasibility Report for this project.
-The two documents were developed by the Fort Worth District, U.S. Army Corps of Engineers, and the city of Dallas.
-The Draft EIS and Draft Feasibility Report EIS evaluate the technical soundness and potential comprehensive environmental consequences resulting from the implementation of proposed levee remediation, flood risk management, ecosystem restoration, recreation enhancement, and other proposed projects in and around the Dallas Floodway.
+A Final EIS has been produced and integrated with the Final Feasibility Report for this project.
+Links to these documents can be found elsewhere on this webpage.
+The two documents were developed by the Fort Worth District, U.S. Army Corps of Engineers and the city of Dallas.
+The Final EIS and Final Feasibility Report EIS evaluate the technical soundness and potential comprehensive environmental consequences resulting from the implementation of proposed levee remediation, flood risk management, ecosystem restoration, recreation enhancement, and other proposed projects in and around the Dallas Floodway.
 Under Section 5141, the Corps of Engineers undertook a comprehensive, systemwide analysis to evaluate alternatives, including the Balanced Vision Plan, the Interior Drainage Plan and other proposed non-federal modifications.
 The Federal Highway Administration is a cooperating agency in the study.

 Major Dallas Floodway Project-Related Components

 - Levee Remediation.
 Through Section 5141 the Corps of Engineers participated in investigations and analyses regarding remediation of the Dallas Floodway System.
 This included examination of changed conditions, and possible engineering or construction deficiencies that increase risk to public safety from a catastrophic flood event.
-Major urban development and land-use changes in the area, since the levee system was last modified in the late 1950s by the Fort Worth District of the U.S. Army Corps of Engineers, has increased flood flows within the Floodway, thereby reducing the federally authorized level of protection below the Standard Project Flood.
-The investigation has examined potential levee raises and levee structural integrity concerns first raised in the Periodic Inspection No. 9 Report.
+Major changes have altered the watershed since the levee system was last modified in the late 1950s by the Fort Worth District of the U.S. Army Corps of Engineers.
+In addition to rapid development and land-use changes in the Upper Trinity River Basin two more flood-control reservoirs came on line as part of the system: Joe Pool Lake (1986) and Ray Roberts Lake (1987).
+In 1988 the Regional Environmental Impact Statement Trinity River and Tributaries Record of Decision determined that development could have a measurable and significant cumulative impact, which could compromise existing flood control protection and impact wetlands.
+As a result a voluntary enforcement mechanism -- the Corridor Development Certificate process -- was devised by cities and counties in the Trinity River Corridor to mitigate development impact and comply with the Record of Decision.
+The investigation examined potential levee raises and levee structural integrity concerns first raised in the Periodic Inspection No. 9 Report.

 - Interior Drainage Plan.
 This contains improvements proposed by the city of Dallas to aid drainage on the land side of the levee at existing and new pumping stations including Able, Baker, Charlie, Delta, Hampton, Trinity Portland and Pavaho.
 These are designed to restore sump capacity to provide protection against the 100-year flood event and provide gravity and pressure storm sewers.
-The Pavaho Pump Station behind the West Levee was completed in 2012; the Baker III Pump Station behind the East Levee is to be completed in 2014.
+The Pavaho Pump Station behind the West Levee was completed in 2012; the Baker III Pump Station behind the East Levee was completed in 2015.

 - Local Features.
 These consist of features not included in the Balanced Vision Plan, Interior Drainage Plan nor authorized by Section 5141.
 These local features may be implemented by non-federal entities subject to a determination that the proposed alterations or modifications would meet Corps engineering and safety standards, and would not have significant adverse effects on the functioning of the protective facilities for the Dallas Floodway System.
 These elements include:

 - Section 408 levee modification at the 100-year level.
 In 2009 the Federal Emergency Management Agency (FEMA) de-accredited the Dallas Floodway.
 As a result, the city of Dallas began preparing a plan of levee modifications so that it could certify the levees as meeting a 100-year standard required for insurance purposes.
 FEMA is revising the Dallas 100-year floodplain map under its National Flood Insurance Program.
 The Corps approved a permit application from the city under Section 408 of the Rivers and Harbors Act for these levee modifications.
 Construction was completed in 2013.
 If FEMA accepts the city's certification package, it could re-accredit the Dallas Floodway.
 FEMA's Flood Insurance Rate Map would then continue to show the levees provide protection from a flood likely to have a one-in-100 chance of happening in any given year.
-A 100-year flood is smaller yet more frequent than the Corps’ Standard Project Flood for the Floodway, which has about a one-in-2,500 chance of happening in any given year.
+A 100-year flood is smaller yet more frequent than the Corps’ Standard Project Flood for the Floodway.
+Recent investigations estimated the Floodway can at present convey floodwaters without overtopping the levees of a major flood event that has a one-in-1,500 chance of happening in any given year.

 - The Trinity Parkway is a proposed 9-mile toll road that would extend from the State Highway 183/IH-35E juncture to U.S. 175/Spur 310.
 Several route alternatives were reviewed through the Federal Highway Administration National Environmental Policy Act process (a separate and independent EIS).
 The preferred route proposed in that Final EIS document runs along the East Levee within the existing Dallas Floodway.